Shortsub/report/SECURITY.md

 ### Reporting an security issue

-Use this link for reporting an security issue.
-Also a list of published issues is available here:
+Use the **button** in the link below to report an security issue.
+A list of published security issues is available, too.

 * https://github.com/Shortsub/report/security